Article Written By: Sue Ousterhout, AIA

-Sue Ousterhout is a senior facilities analyst at JRC Integrated Systems.
+Sue Ousterhout is a senior facilities analyst at JRC.
 She holds a professional architecture degree from the Fay Jones School of Architecture at the University of Arkansas.
 After interning in St Petersburg, FL, Washington, DC and Chicago she received her professional license from the State of Florida and shortly afterwards moved back to the National Capitol Region.
 Sue has worked on a wide range of project types: exclusive residences on Tampa Bay, multi-use commercial projects in downtown DC and Chicago, affordable housing in Maryland, and public transportation facilities for Washington Metro Transit Authority.
 In the last twenty-five years she has devoted her career to supporting facility design and sustainment for the Department of Defense.

 Sue is mother to two wonderful daughters whom she raised with architect extraordinaire Lou Balodemas.
 She likes road trips, and takes photographs of small towns, back alleys and prairie landscapes.
 She is an artist in her spare time.